avl/noatun/docs/book.md

 Tombstones are markers that certain information no longer exists.
 Intuitively, it may seem that information that no longer exists shouldn't require any information to be stored at all.
 However, in a distributed system this isn't always true.
-The reason is that a node that is not up-to-date could still have information that should have been deleted.
+The reason is that a node that is not up-to-date could still have information that *should* have been deleted.
 Other nodes thus need to maintain just enough information to be able to communicate that the deleted information is, in fact, deleted,

 Noatun marks messages that delete elements from collections as 'tombstone' messages.
 These are never pruned until the cutoff interval has elapsed, even if the message only wrote opaque data.

 Emitting tombstones can be costly, so it can make sense for applications to take care to avoid doing so.

-Noatun has a tools for avoiding tombstones in some situations: the `clear` method.
+Noatun has a tool for avoiding tombstones in some situations: the `clear` method.

 [`NoatunVec`], [`OpaqueNoatunVec`] and [`NoatunHashMap`] all have such a `clear`-method.
 This method, unsurprisingly, removes all elements from the collection.
 But additionally, and crucially, it does this without marking the message as a tombstone.
 Instead, it records itself as the writer of a special 'clear' marker in the collection.
 This write is recorded just like the write to any field.
 Future calls to 'clear' will overwrite the marker, and allow the previous message to be pruned.
+This is in contrast with tombstone messages, that are never pruned before cutoff.

 ## Validation